docs ⦿ dedot 🧑💻

 Metadata v14

 For chains that only support Metadata v14, we need to bring in the Runtime Api definitions when initializing the DedotClient instance to encode & decode the calls.
-You can find all supported Runtime Api definitions in dedot/runtime-specs package.
+You can find all supported Runtime Api definitions in package.

 import { RuntimeApis } from 'dedot/runtime-specs';